General Advice Sheets - Free to Download

 PA101 – High Learning Potential

-Potential Plus UK has taken the decision to use the term High Learning Potential (HLP) to describe the children who we support, instead of the word ‘gifted’ or ‘gifted and talented’ or ‘more able’ or ‘most able’; which are all terms that have been used in schools and the media in the past.
+Potential Plus UK has taken the decision to use the term High Learning Potential to describe the children who we support, instead of the word ‘gifted’ or ‘gifted and talented’ or ‘more able’ or ‘most able’; which are all terms that have been used in schools and the media in the past.
 This advice sheet, aimed at parents and professionals, describes why we have adopted the term and what we mean when we use it.

 PA102 – Characteristics of Children with High Learning Potential

 Parents are often the first to recognise that their children are bright for their age when they learn quickly and sometimes surprise people with their advanced thinking.
 However, parents may not realise that other parts of their children’s personality are connected to their abilities.
 There are some characteristics that are common amongst children with high learning potential, though not every child with high learning potential will have all of them.
-This advice sheet is aimed at parents of high learning potential children and also gives more information about where the list comes from, its use and why these characteristics are present.
+This advice sheet is aimed at parents of children with high learning potential children also gives more information about where the list comes from, its use and why these characteristics are present.

 PA103 – Needs of Children with High Learning Potential